 How do you know your essential oil is the “real deal” and that you are getting the intended actions, not unwanted side-effects?
 Although some chemists may not acknowledge that essential oils produce different effects beyond the stimulation of odors, many are aware that this is scientifically documented and, therefore, insist on using pure essential oils.
 (5) (6) Furthermore, synthetic fragrances can be downright harmful in how they are isolated and produced!
 (7) (8) (9) (10) Therefore it’s important to make sure your essential oils are not cut with harmful synthetics, fillers, or adulterants and not just standardized to a specific compound.
 In this way, you are not only avoiding “toxic beauty” but also assisting and supporting your body’s systems.

 When I first started out with essential oils, I cross-referenced the company my mom was using.
 I was very weary of her “hippie herbs” and “plant juices.”
-Wanting to see if some “internet hype” was founded, I discovered that Young Living’s founder presented at the First International Symposium on Integrated Medical Aromatherapy in Grasse, France (March 21-22, 1998).
-(11) He was among some impressive and esteemed essential oil experts including Pierre Franchomme, director of research, Bucharest, Romania, and Daniel Penoel, M.D.
-(12) I also was able to obtain some certificates of analysis, at that time printed in a textbook, and visit their Utah farm (which I’ve since recently returned to).
+Wanting to see if some “internet hype” was founded, I discovered the First International Symposium on Integrated Medical Aromatherapy in Grasse, France (March 21-22, 1998).
+(11) There were some impressive and esteemed essential oil experts including Pierre Franchomme, director of research, Bucharest, Romania, and Daniel Penoel, M.D.
+(12) I also was able to obtain some certificates of analysis, at that time printed in a textbook, and visit an essential oil supplier’s farm (which I’ve since recently returned to).

-While I was doing some digging for this blog, I also found Young Living has an abstract submitted in the 2016 International Symposium of Essential Oils (pg 63*) and several in the sponsoring peer-reviewed journal (a).
-Researchers from Young Living also have articles in various other journals (b, c, d).
+While I was doing some digging for this blog, I also found an abstract submitted in the 2016 International Symposium of Essential Oils (pg 63*) and several in the sponsoring peer-reviewed journal (a).
+These are articles in various other journals (b, c, d).

 More Research on Quality

-Finding Young Living’s abstract sent me down a bit of a rabbit-hole exploring some of the science.
+Finding this abstract sent me down a bit of a rabbit-hole exploring some of the science.
 There were so many goodies that I had to make time to read and skim through all the 183 pages!

 Here are some highlights on topics relating to quality found among this research gem: